EvilJordan/eth2-staking-guide/README.md

 Install Ubuntu: https://ubuntu.com/download/server

-Will need SFTP and SSH clients
+Will need SFTP and SSH clients for remote administration.

 This guide built with a combination of:
 	https://www.coincashew.com/coins/overview-eth/guide-or-security-best-practices-for-a-eth2-validator-beaconchain-node